Bodybuilders seeking a muscle-building boost. Fetishists looking to satisfy their desires. Here's a glimpse at the men who love "liquid gold."

 Ka-ching for bodybuilders, right?

-Wrong.
-Unfortunately, HMOs are indigestible.
+Unfortunately, per German, HMOs are indigestible.

 “The idea that you’re going to get [HMOs] from milk is an oblique misunderstanding of how the whole thing works,” German said.
 Because adults can’t process the oligosaccharides, he added, they leave the milk drinker’s body in an, um, solid state.